 (a) those to whom such goods are sold, delivered, or agreed to be delivered, or those who allege unfair trade practices in relation to such goods or services; and

 (b) those who allege unfair trade practices in relation to such goods or services.

 (c) any recognized consumer association, whether the patron could be a member of such association or not;

 (d) one or more consumers, where numerous consumers are having the identical interest, with the permission of the District Commission, on behalf of, or for the advantage of, all consumers so interested.

-Consumers’ rights are safeguarded when they seek these forums because of the Act’s effective consequences. as an example, if a consumer is prejudiced thanks to a false or misleading advertisement the manufacturer or the service provider are often punished with imprisonment for 2 years and a fine of ten lakh rupees.
-Similarly, if a consumer is subjected to grievous hurt thanks to adulteration the manufacturer of such a product will be punished with imprisonment of seven years and with fine which can touch five lakh rupees.
+Consumers’ rights are safeguarded when they seek these forums because of the Act’s effective consequences. as example if a consumer is prejudiced thanks to a false or misleading advertisement the manufacturer or the service provider is often punished with imprisonment for 2 years and fine of ten lakh rupees.
+Similarly, if a consumer has been subjected to grievous hurt thanks to adulteration the manufacturer of such a product will be punished with imprisonment of seven years and with a fine which can touch five lakh rupees.
 This is a good deterrent against producers or manufacturers adopting unfair practices for furthering their profit.

 Benefits for Consumers under the Act:

 - Consumers are protected against the marketing of products and services which are hazardous to life and property.

 - Consumer sovereignty within the choice of products is guaranteed.

 - Consumers are entitled to speedy, simple, and cheap relief under the act.